 If your family gets Child Tax Credit or Universal Credit, you’ll get extra payments for a child who gets DLA.
 This also applies for a child whose existing DLA award increases to the highest rate of the care component.

-If you receive tax credits, make sure you tell the Tax Credit Office within one month of getting the DLA decision.
+If you get Child Tax Credit, make sure you tell the Tax Credit Office within one month of getting your child’s DLA decision.
 If you delay in telling them, you won’t get the extra tax credits backdated more than one month.
+Read our FAQs for more information on the backdating rules for the disabled child element.

-If you get Universal Credit, the backdating rules are more generous.
+However, the backdating rules are more generous for Universal Credit.
 Under Universal Credit, arrears of the disabled child addition should be automatically backdated either to the date your Universal Credit claim started or to the date that your child’s DLA award started – whichever is the most recent.
 This applies even if there was a delay in telling Universal Credit that your child is on DLA.
-If Universal Credit try to argue that this payment cannot be backdated in full, call our freephone helpline.
+If the Universal Credit office challenges this, call our freephone helpline.

 If you get Universal Credit towards rent, Housing Benefit or support with council tax, getting DLA for your child may lead to extra benefit if you are not already getting your rent and council tax met in full.